HansonSoftware/HansonSoftware/README.md

 ### Hey there 👋 I'm Hayden - Welcome to my GitHub

-- &nbsp; I'm currently working on my C Course
+- &nbsp; I'm currently working on a Unix Shell
-- &nbsp; Learning Next.js
+- &nbsp; Learning Flutter
 - &nbsp; Looking for an internship!

 ### 🎓 Education